The Burglars

-The Burglars (French: Le casse) is a 1971 French-Italian neo noir crime film directed by director Henri Verneuil and starring Jean-Paul Belmondo and Omar Sharif.
+The Burglars (Le casse) is a 1971 crime film directed by director Henri Verneuil and starring Jean-Paul Belmondo and Omar Sharif.
 It is based on the 1953 novel by David Goodis and revolves around a team of four burglars chased by a corrupt policeman in Athens.
-It's a remake of the 1957 film The Burglar with Jayne Mansfield.

 The movie is known for its car chase by Rémy Julienne's crew through the streets of Athens, and Belmondo's rolling fall from a construction truck down a steep, rocky hillside.
 The movie was shot twice, once in French and once in English, by the same cast.

 Plot

 In Athens, Azad, Ralph, Renzi, and Helen execute a heist, pilfering a suitcase of emeralds from a wealthy Greek citizen, M. Tasco, during his absence.
 Breaking into the house, they crack the safe and abscond with the jewels.
 Detective Abel Zacharia notices the burglars' car outside the residence.
 Azad engages in small talk with the detective, posing as a stranded salesman.
 Zacharia departs, seemingly fooled.

 Intent on leaving the country aboard a merchant ship, the thieves encounter a setback – the ship requires five days of repairs.
 Opting to bide their time, they stash the loot and disperse.
 Zacharia resurfaces with plans to claim the emeralds for himself.
 Azad develops feelings for Lena.

 Zacharia pinpoints the thieves and frames Ralph for the crime, resulting in Renzi's death and Ralph's arrest.
 Azad narrowly evades the police with Lena, only to discover her collusion with Zacharia.

 Azad and Zacharia clash in the cargo hold of the ship, leading to Zacharia being buried beneath tons of wheat.
 Azad eludes the police but has to leave behind the jewels buried under the wheat with Zacharia, underscoring the theme that crime does not pay.